s13rw81/equestrian-club-management-system/api_specs/logistics.md

 ### 2. `/user/logistics/create-booking`

-A `user` from the consuemer app will call this route to create a `logistic-booking`.
+A `user` from the consumer app will call this route to create a `logistic-booking`.

 #### HTTP Method
 `POST`